 FTA Fund revenues for Fiscal Year 2022/2023 are estimated at \$10 million in comparison to \$29 million of the previous year.
 The decrease of \$19 million is largely due to the substantial completion of the Redlands Passenger Rail Project.
 FTA funds under Transit Administration Section 5307 are for Transit projects and the Vanpool Program.

 Federal Transit Administration (FTA)

 Federal Transit Administration (FTA)

 FTA revenue of \$10 million represents 100 percent of the total revenue.
-The FTA revenue funds the, Arrow Service, and Vanpool program.
+The FTA revenue funds the Arrow Service and Vanpool programs.

 Federal Transit Administration Fund Revenue Information